Dhruvsahu1/Educonnect-D/README.md

 - Axios for API calls

 ### Deployment
-- AWS S3 + CloudFront (Frontend)
-- AWS Elastic Beanstalk or ECS Fargate (Backend)
-- MongoDB Atlas (Database)
+- Hosted On K3s over VM
+- Frontend and Backend Deployments and services exposed over Nginx ingress
-- CloudFormation/Terraform (Infrastructure as Code)
+- MongoDB Running as StatefulSet in cluster

 ## Quick Start